Detholomew/CarabineLaser/AUTRES/README.md

-This file contains measured data of the target when in the sun
+"donnees_soleil.ods" contains measured data of the target when in the sun